DormantBillionaire/hello-python-world/README.md

 # Baby's First Python Code

-This project is a basic python scripts demonstrating that I have a syntax brain...
+This project is a basic python script demonstrating that I have a syntax brain...

 # Purpose
 Honestly, I was exhausted from YouTube programming tutorials and challenged myself to actually commit, pun-intended (more of that in a bit).
 So, here are some questions i asked, that may prove to be beneficial in your journey to "commit".